6 Best Quad Isolation Exercises (Target 4 Quadricep Muscles)

 2. Knee Pain

-A person with knee pain in the gym
+A person experiencing knee pain

 Based on a study published by the National Institutes of Health (NIH), some quad isolation or quad-centric exercises put a lot of stress on knee joints [3].